Cape Coral's Expanding Market Prime For Development

 An ideal, year-round climate, and competitive real estate and cost of living have drawn national attention.
 Forbes magazine reports that the Cape Coral metro area is among the top 10 fastest-growing cities in the nation for jobs and population (Moody’s Analytics, 2018).

 The Sunshine State consistently ranks among the top 10 best states for its cost of doing business because there is no state income tax, and Florida offers a competitive workforce environment and streamlined, pro-business regulations.
 Corporate headquarter executives from the midwest to the northeast are increasingly choosing to expand their operations in Cape Coral.
 With so much to see and do, millennials are also discovering that our city is an ideal place to live, work and play.
-With a readily available and highly skilled workforce, Cape Coral is the right choice for your company expansion or relocation.
+A readily available and highly skilled workforce is one more reason Cape Coral is the right choice for your company expansion or relocation.

 A few things to know about Cape Coral: